Ada-Developers-Academy/core-unit-2/api-7-relationships-in-sqlalchemy/one-to-many.md

 Our goals for this lesson are to:
 * Connect two tables in a one-to-many relationship with SQLAlchemy
-* Utilize documentation and problem solving to find missing information
+* Utilize documentation and problem solving to learn how to implement new features

 We will:
 * Create an `Author` model